makriot/ddbm/README.md

   <img src="assets/teaser.png" width="100%"/>
 </p>

-Goal of this project is to create core for future research projects based on bridge models.
+Goal of this project is to create the core for future research projects based on bridge models.

 Code is based on the official implementation: [ddbm](https://github.com/alexzhou907/DDBM) and have simplified interface in training and sampling using `torchrun` commands instead of `mpi`, and also enables training and sampling on custom pairwise datasets.